vitejs/vite/README.md

 ### Using master branch

-If you can't wait for a new release to test latest features, clone the `vite` to your local machine and execute following commands:
+If you can't wait for a new release to test the latest features, clone the `vite` to your local machine and execute the following commands:

 ```
 yarn